EITF consensus improves accounting for income tax credits

 aa.
 The investor does not have the ability to exercise significant influence over the operating and financial policies of the limited liability entity.

-The final consensus clarifies this criterion should be assessed in relation to the underlying project, not the limited liability entity.
+Clarification that this criterion should be assessed in relation to the underlying project, not the limited liability entity.
 This clarification addresses practice issues that have arisen from investments in multitiered income tax credit structures in which the equity investor is not directly invested in the operating entity.

 aaa.
 Substantially all of the projected benefits are from tax credits and other tax benefits (for example, tax benefits generated from the operating losses of the investment).